Skip to main content

 Peptide Therapies Targeting the GH/IGF-1 Axis

-Peptide therapies represent a more nuanced approach to stimulating the GH/IGF-1 axis compared to direct administration of recombinant human (rhGH).
+Peptide therapies represent a more nuanced approach to stimulating the GH/IGF-1 axis compared to direct administration of recombinant human growth hormone (rhGH).
 These peptides are secretagogues, meaning they stimulate the body’s own production and release of GH from the pituitary gland.
 This approach can result in a more physiological, pulsatile release of GH, which may improve efficacy and safety profiles.

 The following table details some of the key peptides used in this context: